This short walk leads you under cooling shade of the forest canopy to the majestic Tane Mahuta, New Zealand's largest living kauri tree.

 There is a wooden fence and a seat to view the tree.
 To get a broader view of Tane Mahuta, you can move further along the track, which then leads to another viewing platform.

-The Tane Mahuta Walk is sign posted from State Highway 12, which runs through the Waipoua Forest.
+The Tane Mahuta Walk is sign posted from SH12, which runs through the Waipoua Forest.
 The southern township of Dargaville is 65 km away and the northern township of Omapere is 18 km.

 The road widens at the Tane Mahuta car park to accommodate visitor vehicles.
 There is a picnic area, and toilets located 25 m back from the car park on the opposite side of the road from the track entrance.